 Small, medium, large, extra-large

 Regular version, or shorty version of each of the sizes (S-XL)

 The Shorty Version: For Those with a Low Cervix

-There is a “shorty” version of the Meluna cup which has the same cup diameter, but a reduced capacity and shorter overall length.
+There is a “shorty” version of the Meluna cup which has the same cup diameter as the regular version, but a reduced capacity and shorter overall length.
 This makes it perfect for those who have a low cervix/short vaginal canal.

 There are 4 sizes of this version ranging in length from 35mm (S) to 44mm (XL).
-Along with the Femmy Cycle Low Cervix Cup, the Meluna makes an excellent choices for women who have shorter vaginal canals.
+Along with the Femmy Cycle Low Cervix Cup, the Meluna makes an excellent choices for people who have shorter vaginal canals.